GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Episode_One_Public_House.md

 > We are watching Bitter Chrysalis?

+In a Public House setting...

-A book publisher and a book author can't stand the *reading public* on the final book tour of all time.
+A book publisher and a book author [can't stand the *reading public*](../Joyce/Reading_Public_Joyce.md) on the final book tour of all time.
 "Work In Progress" was the original name of Finnegans Wake in year 1924.
 Bitter Chrysalis still needs polish and editing, maybe some gender swaps ;)

 Carol is a boozer on the 12 step program (step 13 remains, 13 free thnkers), Tim Finnegan drunkard, and Helen does the ladder fall onto her back and cracks her head... but is Helen *really* gone?